rockkytb/SoftEngII-P08-SPG/README.md

 #### GET /api/products

-return the JSON list of all products.
+return the JSON list of all products in state = EXPECTED.
 Example

     [
     {"id":1,